MarinaBaskova/Graphs/projects/ancestor/README.md

 ```

 Write a function that, given the dataset and the ID of an individual in the dataset, returns their earliest known ancestor – the one at the farthest distance from the input individual.
 If there is more than one ancestor tied for "earliest", return the one with the lowest numeric ID.
 If the input individual has no parents, the function should return -1.

+for the ancestors problem...
+We are effectively looking for the shortest path from the start node to each other node.
+And the longest of those "shortest paths" is our earliest ancestor.

 ```
 Example input